 Update: A Facebook page dedicated to the plaque said on Saturday it received evidence that the historic object was removed with the state’s support on the night of April 5.

 In an online post, the group included a photo of the barricades being placed around the plaque with a sign that reads “No Entry.”

 “Many people passed us the information that the removal of the People’s Party Plaque took place on the night of 5 April 2017 with support from state officials,” the post said.
 It did not mention which agency was responsible for the work.

-BANGKOK — One of the nation’s few remaining acknowledgments to the birth of its democracy disappeared Friday.
+BANGKOK — One of the nation’s few remaining acknowledgments of the birth of its democracy had gone missing Friday.

 A brass plaque honoring the bloodless 1932 revolution, the removal of which had been threatened by revanchist ultraroyalists, was dug up and replaced with a message asserting a nation at ease.

 “Long live Siam forever!
 Happy, fresh-faced citizens build up the power of the land!” the replacement reads.
 “Happy, fresh-faced citizens” takes up the most place in the middle.